turbot/steampipe-plugin-fastly/docs/tables/fastly_health_check.md

 # Table: fastly_health_check

 Health checks monitor the status of your hosts.
 Fastly performs health checks on your origin server based on the Check frequency setting you select in the Create a new health check page and the packaged offering you may have purchased.
 The Check frequency setting you select specifies approximately how many requests per minute Fastly POPs are checked to see if they pass.
 There is roughly one health check per Fastly POP per period.
-Any checks that pass will be reported as "healthy".
+Any checks that pass will be reported as healthy.

 ## Examples